Code-Institute-Submissions/KateEllen-shoe_shop_JuneResub/README.md

 * The user will be receiving an email in their inbox.

 ### Features on the Blog
+* The site supports a blog which will host product writes ups by famous people or  instagram influencers to help better sell products and increase product awareness.

 * CRUD functionality
 * View Blog Posts